 - 1 cup plain Greek yogurt

-- 2 tbsp icing sugar (to sweeten whipping cream)
+- 2 tablespoon icing sugar (to sweeten whipping cream)

-In a separate bowl with clean beaters, beat whipped cream until stiff peaks form.
-1 1/2 cups of whipping cream will yield up to 3 cups of whipped cream.
+- In a separate bowl with clean beaters, beat whipping cream until stiff peaks form.
+1 ½ cups of whipping cream will yield up to 3 cups of whipped cream.
 Set aside 1 cup for garnishing finished desserts.
 Fold the remaining 2 cups into the pumpkin mixture.

 - Divide among 8 dessert dishes.
 Chill until set.
 Just before serving, add a dollop of whipped cream and a drizzle of caramel sauce, if desired.